|

 Stanza extravaganza

-chew over the days when your hip stanza extravaganza
+over the days when your hip stanza extravaganza skills

-all need to let our meaningful others know we care.
+to let our meaningful others know we care.
+Could you do

-Could you do better than give 'em their very own
+better than give 'em their very own personalized-by-you

 Birthday